 Eventually, I asked if she knew where the gondola was.
 She told us it was another fifteen-minute walk, but we were beginning to run short of time before the gondola closed.
 Luckily, a bus was coming down the road and she kindly flagged it down for us.
 When we finally arrived, we barely had enough time to ride to the top, take a few photos and head back down before the gondola closed.

-Michael Bené is currently the International Relations Council's Project Management intern, and a Law student and a Master’s student in Economics at the University of Kansas.
+About the Author Michael Bene is a former International Relations Council’s Project Management intern, and a Law student and a Master’s student in Economics at the University of Kansas.